Chipstead to Kingswood Walk

 9. The Banstead Countryside Walk skirts around Banstead Wood on a 5-mile circular route through the downs and farmland.
 It is an initiative of the Downlands Countryside Management Project.

-10. Kingswood House was the head office of Legal & General until the financial services company relocated back to the City of London in 2017.
+10. Legal & General House was the financial services company's head office until it relocated back to the City of London in 2017.
 There is a proposal to redevelop the building as a Continuing Care Retirement Community.

 Return to Top | Walk Map | Walk Options | Walk Directions.